phelipetls/blog/content/posts/adb-a-must-know-cli-tool-for-android-development/index.md

-An example from React Native is the Metro bundler, that usually serves the bundled JS of your app at port `8081`, so we need to run `adb reverse tcp:8081 tcp:8081` to make the server reachable by the Android device.
+An example from React Native is the Metro bundler, that usually serves the bundled JS of your app at port `8081`, so we need to run `adb reverse tcp:8081 tcp:8081` to make the server available at your mobile device.
 This is usually done under the hood when we run `npx react-native run-android`, but if the device can't find the JS bundle or is stuck loading it we usually need to run it again.